artemchik12/LonghornMoney/README.md

+> [!CAUTION]
+> This project is no longer being actively developed.
+It may be incompatible with newer versions of the AT protocol and may introduce security risks.
+Use at your own risk.

 # Longhorn Bluesky
 A third-party Bluesky client with a Windows Longhorn theme.
     ![A Bluesky client with a skeuomorphic design reminiscent of Windows Longhorn.
 The login screen is being shown.](tease1.png)